 8. Visit historical sites

-The history of Santubong can be traced back as far as the 7th century.
+The history of Santubong can be traced as far back as the 7th century.

 One of the historical places to visit at Santubong is Sultan Tengah Mausoleum.

 It is located right before the junction to Santubong village.
-Sultan Tengah was the first and only Sultan of Sarawak.

 9. Explore Damai Craftworld and Event Centre